Gavin Bryars: Early life and career

-Another well-known early work is Jesus' Blood Never Failed Me Yet (1971), which has as its basis a recorded loop of a homeless man singing a musical fragment that the old man had improvised.
-On top of that loop, rich harmonies played by a live ensemble are built, always increasing in density, before the whole thing gradually fades out.
-A recording of this work was made in 1993 with Tom Waits singing along with the original recording of the vagrant during the final section.
+Another well-known early work of Bryars is Jesus' Blood Never Failed Me Yet (1971), which has as its basis a recorded loop of an old homeless man singing a musical fragment that the man had improvised.
+On top of that loop, rich harmonies played by a live ensemble are built, increasing in density, before the whole thing gradually fades out.
+A recording of this work was made in 1993 with Tom Waits singing along with the original recording of the homeless man during the final section.

-Bryars was a founding member in May 1970 of the Portsmouth Sinfonia, an orchestra whose membership consisted of performers who "embrace the full range of musical competence" – and who played popular classical works.
+Bryars was a founding member in May 1970 of the Portsmouth Sinfonia, an orchestra whose membership consisted of performers who "embrace the full range of musical competence", and which played popular classical works.
 Its members included Brian Eno, whose Obscure Records label would subsequently release works by Bryars.
 In one of the label's first three releases, Eno's album Discreet Music, Bryars conducted and co-arranged Three Variations on the Canon in D Major by Johann Pachelbel, which constitutes the second half of the album.

 The 1992 composition A Man in a Room Gambling was written on commission from Artangel.
-Bryars's music is heard beneath monologues spoken by the Spanish artist Juan Muñoz, who talks about methods of cheating at card games (drawing on The Expert at the Card Table by S. W. Erdnase).
+Bryars' music is heard beneath monologues spoken by the Spanish artist Juan Muñoz, who talks about methods of cheating at card games (drawing on The Expert at the Card Table by S. W. Erdnase).
 The ten short works were played on BBC Radio 3 without any introductory announcements, and Bryars wrote that Muñoz hoped they would appear to the listener in a similar way to the Shipping Forecast, "bemused by this fleeting and perhaps enigmatic curiosity."

-Bryars has written many other works, including five operas, and many instrumental pieces, among them six string quartets and several concertos.
-He has written several pieces for dance, including Biped (1999) for Merce Cunningham, as well as works for William Forsythe, Carolyn Carlson, Edouard Lock and David Dawson.
-In 1981–1984 Bryars participated in the CIVIL warS, a vast, never-completed multimedia project by Robert Wilson, who also directed his first opera, Medea.
+Bryars has written many other works, including five operas and many instrumental pieces, among the latter six string quartets and several concertos.
+He has written several pieces for dance, including Biped (1999) for Merce Cunningham, as well as works for William Forsythe, Carolyn Carlson, Édouard Lock and David Dawson.
+In 1981–1984, Bryars participated in the CIVIL warS, a vast, never-completed multimedia project by Robert Wilson, who also directed his first opera, Medea.
 His cello concerto Farewell to Philosophy was recorded in 1996 by Julian Lloyd Webber.
 He has also written a large body of vocal and choral music for groups such as the Hilliard Ensemble, the Latvian Radio Choir, the Estonian National Men's Choir, Red Byrd, Trio Mediaeval, Singer Pur, Nordic Voices and The Crossing, whose recording of "The Fifth Century" won a Grammy in 2019.
-He has written a great deal for early music performers including six books of madrigals, several works for viol consort and a collection of 54 "laude" based on a 12th century manuscript.
+He has written a great deal for early music performers including six books of madrigals, several works for viol consort, and a collection of 54 "laude" based on a 12th century manuscript.